idbanham/WindowsServiceForEflow_Pub/README.md

 ## 7 Create Service Instances

 Copy the ServicesCreateList.txt file from the WindowsConfig directory of this repo to your Windows Host machine.
 Edit the file to set your device names and connection strings.
 Note that you need to add a "GatewayHostname" parameter with the name of your EFLOW VM to the end of the connection string.
 Without that parameter, the device would connect directly to IoT hub without going through IoT Edge.
+If you are using the "Default Switch" use the FQDN for the EFLOW VM which is "GatewayHostname-EFLOW.mshome.net"

 Once edited, change the extension of the file to .bat if you want to run it without copying and pasting individual lines.